 This nine-man L.A.-based group spans musical styles from jazz to disco to traditional r&b in southern rock roots and get a helping hand from Steve Cropper and Duck Dunn.
 This is the best kind of AOR material.
+They're into something special- & you can't afford to leave it alone!

-RECKLESS LOVE CRIMSON TIDE-Capital ST 11939
+RECKLESS LOVE CRIMSON TIDE-Capitol ST 11939

 The title cut is the prime piece of material here.
-The group shows off some n powerful
+The group shows off some powerful